kuhnmarek/sk-pyclient/README.md

 ```

 ## Running
+- Navigate to the */input* folder and define your imagery, date range and area of interest (GeoJSON) in *imagery-request.json*.
+If you use some non-default authentication method, modify *login.json* accordingly.
-Modify files in input folder to suit your neeeds.
-Then simply run the main.py script with your SpaceKnow account login
+- Then simply run the main.py script with your SpaceKnow account credentials

 ```
 python3 main.py -u [your-username] -p [your-password]